Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 For Civil War buffs, visiting the Gettysburg battlefield is a must.
 About a two-hour drive from D.C., a visit to the town and battlefield can make for a great day trip.

-Gettysburg was the site of the bloodiest battle of the Civil War, which took place July 1-3, 1863.
-It would provide the inspiration for President Lincoln’s famous Gettysburg Address.
+It was the site of the bloodiest battle of the Civil War, which took place July 1-3, 1863.
+It would provide the prelude for President Lincoln’s famous Gettysburg Address.

 Getting to Gettysburg: